Security considerations

 Oracle Extractable Value (OEV)

-OEV updates provide the exact same guarantees as regular updates—they are an on-chain aggregations of API provider-signed data—and thus from a data integrity point of view, OEV does not introduce any additional risk.
-However, the OEV auction mechanism favors winners by letting them frontrun the updates of an artifically delayed base feed, which is intended to be a tradeoff that is ultimately beneficial to the dApp.
+OEV updates provide identical guarantees to regular updates—they are on-chain aggregations of API provider-signed data—so they introduce no additional data correctness risk.
+The OEV auction mechanism allows winners to frontrun updates of an artificially delayed base feed, a tradeoff designed to benefit the dApp.

-revenue with your current oracle solution.
-It would have generated X2
+revenue with its current oracle solution.
+Using Api3 data feeds would generate X2

 💡 Tip